anb94/gwas_pancan/scripts/WHI/plink/README.md

 In order to extract RSID for these positions, a new column must be added to .info files which contain only chr:position - matching the format of the column in the ref genome file.

+File: generateposfile.sh

+### Step 10: Generate map file

+A MAP file for our dataset must be created for use with PLINK - see https://zzz.bwh.harvard.edu/plink/data.shtml#map

+File: generatemap.sh